berryny/bustravel/README.md

-# Bus to Montreal for the Osheaga festival!
+# Bus to the Osheaga festival!

 ## Enviroment